nhsconnect/integration-adaptors/pipeline/README.md

     - CloudWatchLogsFullAccess
     - AmazonRoute53FullAccess
 - An ECS Cluster for the SCR application to be deployed into.
 This must be an EC2 Linux cluster.
+- Entries in AWS Secrets Manager for all sensitive data.
+These entries should be created by following the AWS, selecting to store the secret as "Other type of secrets" and entering the required value using the plaintext tab (these values should not be specified as JSON).
+The following secrets are required:
+    - The username to use when connecting to the AMQP inbound queue
+    - The password to use when connecting to the AMQP inbound queue
+    - The party key associated with your MHS
+    - The client certificate the outbound MHS component should present to other MHS instances
+    - The private key for the client certificate the outbound MHS component should present to other MHS instances
+    - The CA certificates used to validate the certificates presented by incoming connections to the MHS.

 # Jenkins